JonahBraun/wago/readme.md

 Commands are executed by -shell, which defaults to your current shell.
 This allows you to do stuff like `some_command && some_script.sh`.
 Output and input are connected to your terminal so that you can interact with commands.
 Note that -daemon and -pcmd will run concurrently and input will be sent to both.
 If you require distinct input, use shell I/O redirection or wrap a command in a script.

-Wago reports actions as they occur.
+WaGo reports actions as they occur.
 Once you are comfortable with what is happening, consider using -q to make things less noisy.

 ### File system events
-Wago begins by recursively (-recursive defaults to true) watching all the directories in -dir except for those matching -ignore.
+WaGo begins by recursively (-recursive defaults to true) watching all the directories in -dir except for those matching -ignore.

 Events are ignored unless they match -watch.
 You can listen for all sorts of events, even deletes.
 Use -v to see all events and modify -watch accordingly.

 ### Webserver
-If you are developing a static site, Wago can run a static web server for you.
+If you are developing a static site, WaGo can run a static web server for you.
 Set the port with -web to start it.

 # Command Reference
-Run Wago without any switches to get this reference:
+Run WaGo without any switches to get this reference:
 ```
 WaGo (Watch, Go) build tool.
 Usage:
   -cmd string